open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x-SNAPSHOT/connectors/ingestion/workflows/profiler/index.md

 {% /codeInfo %}

+{% codeInfo srNumber=22 %}

+**computeMetrics**: Option to turn on/off computing profiler metrics.
+This flag is useful when you want to only ingest the sample data with the profiler workflow and not any other information.

+{% /codeInfo %}

 {% codeInfo srNumber=11 %}

 **profileSample**: Percentage of data or no. of rows we want to execute the profiler and tests on.